Legendre Expansions of Products of Functions with Applications to Nonlinear Partial Differential Equations: Concluding Remarks

 \section{Concluding Remarks}

-With mild restrictions on the functions $f$ and $g$, with respective Fourier-Legendre coefficients $\{\alpha_n\}$ and $\{\beta_n\}$, we have shown that the Fourier-Legendre coefficients $\{\mu_k\}$ of $f\cdot g$ are given by Eq.\eqref{muformula}.
-A bound on the rate of convergence of that series, depending on the smoothness of $f$ and $g$, is given by Theorem \ref{mubound} together with its two corollaries, and bounds on the rate of convergence of the Fourier-Legendre series of $f\cdot g$ are given in Theorems \ref{newstone} and \ref{newstone2}.
-Our formulas may be iterated in a straightforward way to determine the Fourier-Legendre coefficients of $f^p(x)$ in terms of those for $f(x)$ for any positive integer $p$.\\
+With mild restrictions on the functions $f$ and $g$, with respective Fourier--Legendre coefficients $\{\alpha_n\}$ and $\{\beta_n\}$, we have shown that the Fourier--Legendre coefficients $\{\mu_k\}$ of $f\cdot g$ are given by Eq.\eqref{muformula}.
+A bound on the rate of convergence of that series, depending on the smoothness of $f$ and $g$, is given by Theorem \ref{mubound} together with its two corollaries, and bounds on the rate of convergence of the Fourier--Legendre series of $f\cdot g$ are given in Theorems \ref{newstone} and \ref{newstone2}.
+Our formulas may be iterated in a straightforward way to determine the Fourier--Legendre coefficients of $f^p(x)$ in terms of those for $f(x)$ for any positive integer $p$.

-Our motivation for proving the results of Sections \ref{sect2} and \ref{sect2b} was to apply them to finding solutions to PDEs with polynomial nonlinearities.
-To that end, we demonstrated in Section \ref{sect4} that the search for the solution of such a PDE in the form of a Fourier-Legendre series leads to an ordinary differential equation (ODE) system in which the unknowns are the Fourier-Legendre coefficients, just as for the case of linear PDEs.
-In contrast to the linear case, in the nonlinear PDE case the resulting ODE is also nonlinear.
+Our motivation for proving the results of Sections \ref{sec:product} and \ref{sec:conv_rates} was to apply them to finding solutions to PDEs with polynomial nonlinearities.
+To that end, we demonstrated in Section \ref{sec:application} that the search for the solution of such a PDE in the form of a Fourier--Legendre series leads to an ordinary differential equation (ODE) system in which the unknowns are the Fourier--Legendre coefficients, just as for the case of linear PDEs.
+In contrast to the linear case, the resulting ODE in the nonlinear PDE case is also nonlinear.
 Difficulties in solving this nonlinear ODE are overcome in large measure by the rapid convergence of the solution series and of the corresponding series for the nonlinear term.
 We showed that a high degree of accuracy is achieved by solving this system for only a few coefficients, essentially a reduced, or truncated, ODE system.
 We note that the resulting {\it reduced} ODE system can be solved by any preferred numerical scheme for ODEs.
-To our knowledge, this is the first use of Fourier-type expansions to solve semi-analytically a nonlinear PDE problem. \\
+To our knowledge, this is the first use of Fourier-type expansions to solve semi-analytically a nonlinear PDE problem.